ExpenseBot

 Where it looks:

-- Historical scans (first connection or manual scan) search all mail — including archived emails and labeled folders — so receipts you've already read and filed away are still captured.
+• Historical scans (first connection, or a manual "scan further back") search all your mail — archived emails and every label included — so older receipts you've already read and filed are still captured.
+Use these to backfill the past.

 What it searches for: